Detection Engineer vs. Director of Information Security

 Tools and Software Used

-- Intrusion Detection and Prevention Systems (IDS/IPS) such as Snort and Suricata.
+- Intrusion Detection Systems (IDS) like Snort or Suricata.

 Common Industries